smith-swattie/radius/README.md

 4) report.rmd: An R Markdown file summarizing insights from the analysis.
 5) smith_report.pdf: A PDF version of the R Markdown report.

+Please note:
-Please note that one image in the R Markdown report (missingValues.png) cannot be saved directly by running the radiusPlots.R.
+--One image in the R Markdown report (missingValues.png) cannot be saved directly by running the radiusPlots.R.
 This image is created by a widget, and widget images cannot be saved in R.
+--The files ld_unique.csv and jaccard_unique.csv are not saved on github due to space limitations.
+Re-run the radiusAnalysis.py script to create the files.